 Reading Strategies

-Below are some strategies for active reading and studying.
-We hope it helps!
+Below are some strategies for active reading and studying - we hope they help!

 Concentration

-• Are you unable to concentrate for a specific block of time that allows you to complete a task (e.g. reading a full text chapter)?
+- Are you unable to concentrate for a specific block of time that allows you to complete a task (e.g. read a full text chapter)?

 If you answered yes to one or all of the above questions then concentration may be an issue for you.
 To combat this issue you must:

-The environment you create to study has a great impact on your ability to concentrate.
+The environment you study in has a great impact on your ability to concentrate.

-Most students go to the library, to an extra classroom, or stay in their dorm rooms to study but are these places the best for optimum concentration?
+Most students go to the library, to a designated study space, or stay in their dorm rooms to study, but are these places the best for optimum concentration?

-1. Are there numerous distractions where you study (e.g. television, play station, telephone...)?
+- Are there numerous distractions where you study?

-2. Is your study area organized or do you have to search for your texts, assignments?
+- Is your study area organized, or do you have to search for your texts and assignments?

-By answering these questions then making appropriate adjustments you are creating a positive learning environment that supports your study and concentration efforts.
+By answering these questions, and then making appropriate adjustments, you are creating an environment that supports your study and concentration efforts.

 Much like external factors, internal factors can also impede your concentration.

-• Do you have personal issues that are taking over your thoughts?
+- Do you have personal issues taking over your thoughts?

-• Do you have so much to do that you can't see the light at the end of the tunnel?
+- Do you have so much to do that you feel overwhelmed?

-If the problems are so intrusive that you find yourself primarily concentrating on them and they are impeding your ability to get things done then you should immediately seek assistance through the appropriate resource (e.g. Counseling Center, Health Center...).
-Otherwise, creating a plan of action each time you study will assist you in knowing what should be accomplished for that study period.
+If you find yourself primarily concentrating on the external factors, and they are impeding your ability to get things done, you should seek assistance from the appropriate resource (e.g. an advising office or health and wellness center).
+Otherwise, create a plan of action every time you study to help you figure out what you need to focus and work on.

 Vocabulary

-The better your vocabulary the better understanding and recall of information read.
+The better your vocabulary, the better your understanding and recall of the information you read.
 To improve your vocabulary:

 Comprehension